-When we think of communication in the purest sense, Skype for Business fits the bill.
+When we think of communication in the purest sense, Microsoft Teams fits the bill.
 It lets you collaborate with anyone, anywhere, on any device.
-Whether you’re looking to conduct an online meeting, send instant messages, voice call or video call Skype for Business ticks the boxes.
+Whether you’re looking to conduct an online meeting, send instant messages, or share documents, Microsoft Teams ticks all the right boxes.

 Within the solution users can also configure their presence information and highlight whether they’re available (rare), busy (pretending), away (hiding), do not disturb (bidding on an eBay item).
-This information, sarcasm aside, is visible against the person’s name whether they’re being viewed on SharePoint, Yammer or Project Online / Project Server, and from within either of those solutions you can initiate a conversation.
+This information, sarcasm aside, is visible against the person’s name whether they’re being viewed on SharePoint, Yammer or Project Online, and from within either of those solutions, you can initiate a conversation.

-Last but certainly not least, the primary hub for all project related communication and collaboration, Microsoft Project Online / Server (Microsoft PPM)!
-This is essentially an extension of SharePoint, so the features I outlined earlier are unsurprisingly available here but it’s enhanced with a variety of other communications elements such as timesheets, which allow users to communicate and agree changes or updates centrally with ease – replacing the trail of emails that would otherwise ensue.
+Last but certainly not least, the primary hub for all project-related communication and collaboration, Microsoft Project Online/Project for the Web.
+This is essentially an extension of SharePoint, so the features I outlined earlier are unsurprisingly available here but it’s enhanced with a variety of other communications elements such as timesheets, which allow users to communicate and agree on changes or updates centrally with ease – replacing the trail of emails that would otherwise ensue.